OnitiFR/mulch/README.md

 ```
 mulch vm migrate my_vm server2
 ```

+Peering also allow secret sharing between mulchd servers.
+Enable this feature with `sync_secrets = true` in the peer section.

+**It must be done in a bidirectional way: each server must declare the other as a peer and enable secret sharing.**

 #### Inter-VM communication
 By default, network traffic is not allowed between VMs, but you can choose to